LubinKerhuel/hugo/content/uxv/block-sensor.md

 <!-- Enable Photo Swipe + gallery features -->
 {{< load-photoswipe >}}

-The block add a sensor "packet" to be transmitted to a receiver through the Smart Port of the F.Port.
+The block adds a sensor "packet" to be transmitted to a receiver through the Smart Port of the F.Port.
 The receiver send the telemetry packet to the Remote controller (RC).
 Thus the Simulink should have either a Smart Port or a F.Port block.

 Each sensor block declare the sensor reference composed of the two parameters PhysId and {Address+Offset}.
 Sensor value is composed of 4 bytes array block input.
 Multiple instance of the sensor block can be added in a model.
-Two instance can have the same sensor reference wihch is used for sensor sending multiple packets with various values (see FrSky FVLSS or GPS sensor).
+Two instance can have the same sensor reference which is used for sensor sending multiple packets with various values (see FrSky FVLSS or GPS sensor).

 Each block instance add a 4 bytes buffer to store the sensor value which is updated at block execution time.
 The block sample rate defines the update rate of the internal buffer.